msadeedashraf/html-092024-am/Assignments.md

 ### Assignment 6

-Create a page with images from local and url sources.
+1. Create a page with images from local and url sources.
 Apply width and height to control the layout of the page/image.
+2. Create a link over an image.

 ### Assignemt 7
 Create the following Table Layouts

+1. Layout 1
 ![Table Layout1](/assets/tables_layout/Layout_1.png)